alx-xlx/readme.md-template/README.md

 ----------

-A. Make a new `traffic-status.php` file in your SECURE SERVER
+A. Make a new `traffic-status.php` file in your SECURE ONLINE SERVER

 B. Replace the Variable in Below Code with yours